0%

 Following their gaze, Dinah saw a building with its fifth of five floors on fire.
 Debris littered the street below it.

 From her time in Belltown, Dinah knew that building housed several condos.
-It was also frequented by members of the LBGTQ community.
-Was this a hate crime?
+Members of the LBGTQ community also frequented a rec area on the first floor.

-A police cruiser had pulled up to the area.
+A police cruiser parked in the area.
 Two uniformed officers worked to control the scene, keeping people at bay the best they could.
 Sirens hinted at more police and fire trucks on the way.

 Then Dinah noticed something else.

-Sensing the police could handle the more significant problems, Dinah slowly moved toward the men in the sedan.
+However, two Chinese men occupied this sedan.
+They looked nonplussed by the surrounding chaos.
+Sensing the police could handle the more significant problems, Dinah slowly moved toward the sedan.

-When she was within two cars’ lengths of the sedan, the men got out of the vehicle.
+When she was within two car lengths of the sedan, the men got out of the vehicle.
 Within one car length, they turned and ran.

 A Canary Cry could take them down, but Dinah wasn’t in costume, nor did she have her mask.

-Unless she wanted to field a bunch of questions and possible arrest as the vigilante Black Canary, she’d have to contain the men without her metahuman abilities.
+Unless she wanted to face possible arrest as the vigilante Black Canary or Luthor’s goons berating her for being a mutant, she’d have to contain the men without her power.

 The two men headed for an alley.
 Dinah pursued.
 She could have caught up with the men; they had trouble navigating through the terrified crowds.